 Tom: “Michael, by random I found your passport with the colander picture.
-I am passport historian and would like to know if you indeed got an Israeli passport with a colander passport picture.
+I am a passport historian and would like to know if you indeed got an Israeli passport with a colander passport picture.
 Thank you.Tom”

 Michael: “I did indeed get an Israeli passport with a colander.
 Apparently, a Dutch guy got a passport with a colander as well, although the authorities here have stopped the practice since.
 To my knowledge, no other passports with colanders have been issued so far.”
-Here the link to the story.
+Here is the link to the story.

 Tom: “Thank you, Michael.
 They granted you this privilege because you applied religious reasons?
 And is this a real (serious) thing for you or was it a fun activity?”